Heath Hitler

-Child naming controversy
+Child-naming controversy

-Rachel Maddow opined that it was ironic Wal-Mart would bake a cake reading "Happy birthday Adolf Hitler" but would not sell The Chicks albums because of the profane lyrics.
-Deborah Campbell pointed out that the name "Adolf" is in the baby names book as "noble wolf".
+Rachel Maddow opined that it was ironic Walmart would bake a cake reading "Happy birthday Adolf Hitler" but would not sell Dixie Chicks albums because of profane lyrics.
 Forensic psychologist N.G.
 Berill claimed, "To strap a kid with that kind of name is incredibly abusive and short-sighted."
-Similar sentiments were expressed by one of the commentators on The David Pakman Show.

-Hitler said, "This is America.
-They say it's free.
-You have a right to name your child what you want to name your child, no matter what.
-It shouldn't have a meaning to it.
-A name's a name."
-Hitler claims, "Nobody has a problem with my son's name, at all.
-At all.
-They know his full name.
-The kids, he plays soccer, he plays all that.
-And that, that's what I'm saying.
-Nobody bothers him."
-Deborah Campbell later announced an intention to rename her son Antonio Campbell.

 Appearance and habits

-Hitler has several Nazi-related tattoos and a toothbrush mustache to resemble the Nazi dictator Adolf Hitler.
-When he was younger he used to sport long brown hair, but as of now he keeps it in a short trimmed undercut hairstyle, typical of Nazi Germany during the Second World War.
+Hitler has several Nazi-related tattoos and a toothbrush mustache to resemble Nazi dictator Adolf Hitler.
+When he was younger he sported long brown hair, but now keeps it in a short trimmed undercut hairstyle, typical of Nazi Germany during the Second World War.
 The swastika tattoo on his neck was criticized in The Young Turks as poorly drawn by the tattoo artist.
-However, the show concluded by a 2–1 vote that Hitler’s children should be returned to him, with Cenk Uygur arguing, "You should be allowed to be a Nazi, neo-Nazi, any kind of thing, according to the First Amendment.
+However, the show concluded by a 2–1 vote that Hitler's children should be returned to him, with Cenk Uygur arguing, "You should be allowed to be a Nazi, neo-Nazi, any kind of thing, according to the First Amendment.
 Now if we say, 'Hey, you're allowed to do that, but we're gonna take your kids away,' I would argue that that's a very interesting First Amendment case, at the very least."
 When questioned about his tattoos, Hitler pointed out that he also has a yin yang tattoo and that the Nazis were not the only ones to use swastikas as a symbol.

 Hitler began wearing a Nazi uniform in June 2012, when he founded the Hitler's Order.
-Hitler’s landlord described the family as clean and non-destructive.
+His landlord described the family as clean and non-destructive.